-Black risotto, also known as cuttlefish ink risotto, is a first course with an intense and distinctive flavor.
-Its uniqueness comes from the use of cuttlefish ink, which gives the risotto a dark color and a marine taste.
-This dish is typical of Venetian cuisine, particularly from the city of Venice.
-It is prepared using cuttlefish ink, which is added to the risotto during cooking, along with other ingredients such as onion, garlic, parsley, and pepper.
-Black risotto is a tasty dish rich in flavors, perfect to serve as a first course during a special dinner.
+Squid ink risotto, also known as risotto al nero di seppia, is a first course with an intense and distinctive flavor.
+Its uniqueness comes from the use of cuttlefish ink, which gives the risotto a dark color and a maritime taste.
+This dish is typical of Venetian cuisine, particularly the city of Venice.
+It is prepared by adding the cuttlefish ink to the risotto during cooking, together with other ingredients such as onion, garlic, parsley and pepper.
+Squid ink risotto is a tasty and flavorful dish, perfect to serve as a first course during a special dinner.

 Clean the cuttlefish and set aside 2 ink sacs

-Sauté the onion and garlic, add the cuttlefish in pieces, cook for 10 minutes and pour in the wine and ink
+Sauté the onion and garlic, add the cuttlefish cut into pieces, cook for 10 minutes, then deglaze with the wine and the ink

-Halfway through cooking, add the rice and continue cooking by gradually adding the broth
+Halfway through cooking, add the rice and cook, adding the stock little by little

 Before serving, sprinkle with pepper and parsley